 Last updated on February 2nd, 2021

-I think my nefarious plan is working better than ever.
-This year’s distraction, which brought sweet maple together with a pinch of cinnamon and ginger, a dash of allspice, and a lick of molasses in a handheld package.
+These treats bring sweet maple together with a pinch of cinnamon and ginger, a dash of allspice, and a lick of molasses in a handheld package.

 A cold dessert over the holidays is a welcome change from the vats of hot chocolate, mountains of sugar cookies, and bowls of foil-wrapped candies that pile up in December.

 I know that time is at a premium this month, too—we’ve all got parties and cookie swaps and frantic gift searches and, oh yeah, lots of work to finish before everyone skedaddles home at the end of the month.

-The cookies you use to build your sandwiches are up to you: make a homemade batch of gingerbread if that’s your thing, mix it up with oatmeal cookies if you want a little texture, or just grab a fresh few dozen from your favorite bakery if you’re pressed for time.
+The cookies you use to build your sandwiches are up to you.
+Make a homemade batch of gingerbread if that’s your thing, mix it up with oatmeal cookies if you want a little texture, or just grab a fresh few dozen from your favorite bakery if you’re pressed for time.

-- 1/2 cup + 1/4 cup heavy cream or whipping cream
+- 1/2 cup + 1/4 cup heavy cream or whipping cream, divided

-- 1/2 cup (5 1/2 oz.) grade B maple syrup
+- 1/2 cup (5 1/2 ounces) dark maple syrup

 - 3 large egg yolks

-Using an electric hand mixer or a stand mixer fitted with the whisk attachment, beat 1/2 cup of the cream until whipped into stiff peaks.
+- Using an electric hand mixer or a stand mixer fitted with the whisk attachment, beat 1/2 cup of the cream until whipped into stiff peaks.

 - Fill a small, straight-sided saucepan halfway with water and bring to a simmer.